 - Czech Republic

 There are also a number of countries that you should pay attention to when using a dashcam.
-Some of these have relatively simple regulations that are actually self-evident, but in some countries it is better to be careful that you use a dashcam or its images correctly.
-We go through a number of countries with the rules they have for using a dashcam or for sharing the images that have been made.
+Some of these have relatively simple regulations that are actually self-evident, but in some countries you better be careful that you use a dashcam or its images in the right way.
+We go through a number of countries with the rules they apply for using a dashcam or for sharing the images that are made.

 Belgium: In Belgium you can use a dashcam, but you can only share the images you make with the authorities.

 France: A dashcam may be used, provided it does not block your view.
-With the compact design of the VIOFO dashcams, you will never have this problem, because you can always easily hide them behind the rear-view mirror of the car.
-With the VIOFO A119 Mini Do you have the smallest available dashcam.
+With the compact design of the VIOFO dash cams, you will never be bothered by this, because you can always easily conceal them behind the car's rearview mirror.
+With the VIOFO A119 Mini do you have the smallest dashcam available.
 Images may only be shared with the authorities.

 Germany: A dashcam may be used, provided it does not block your view.
-With the compact design of the VIOFO dashcams, you never have to worry about this, because you can always easily hide them behind the rear-view mirror of the car.
+With the compact design of the VIOFO dashcams, you will never be bothered by this, because you can always easily conceal them behind the car's rearview mirror.

 Switzerland: A dashcam may only record for legal purposes.

 In two European countries, the use of a dashcam is completely prohibited.
-If you do use a dashcam or its images and are caught doing so, you can even expect a large fine!
-In some cases, this buoy can even be above $1000.
-The countries in which you cannot legally use a dashcam are Portugal in Austria.
-The reason that a dashcam is not allowed in these countries has mainly to do with the privacy law surrounding filming people in public.
-If you live in Austria or Portugal or if you drive through it, pay extra attention when using a dashcam!
+If you do use a dashcam or its images and you are caught using it, you can even expect a high fine!
+In some cases, this buoyancy can even exceed $1000.
+The countries in which you are not legally allowed to use a dashcam are Portugal in Austria.
+The reason why a dashcam is not allowed in these countries is mainly due to the privacy law surrounding filming people in public.
+If you live in Austria or Portugal or are driving through it, pay extra attention when using a dashcam!

-Is it legal to use a dashcam in your country of residence?
+Is the use of a dashcam legal in the country where you live?
 Look at here which dashcam is most suitable for you.
 No rights can be derived from this article.
 Regulations can change, we recommend that you contact us about the latest rules.

-VIOFO Benelux is the official distributor of high-quality VIOFO dashcams in the Benelux.
+VIOFO Benelux is the official distributor of the high-quality VIOFO dashcams in the Benelux.
 In addition, we are now active throughout Europe.
-For years, our dashcams have been the best in the test at various major test platforms such as Dashcamtalk.
-The VIOFO dashcams are characterized by high quality video resolution, discreet design and premium smart functions.
+For years, our dashcams have come out best in the test at various large test platforms such as Dashcamtalk.
+The VIOFO dashcams are characterized by the high quality video resolution, discreet design and premium smart functions.
 View our complete range now here!